Not an American user?

-Each merc can move or shoot or perform any of the other actions as long as they sitll have action points.
-Each of the mercenaries have personality.
-Some work well with others, others won't.
-You'll need shooters (both long and short guns), explosive experts (to set/disarm bombs/traps), mechanics/gunsmiths (fix/modify your equipment), doctors/nurses (to heal wounded mercs).
+Each merc can move, shoot or perform any of the other actions as long as they still have action points.
+Each of the mercenaries have their own personality.
+Some work well with others, others don't.
+You'll need shooters (both long and short guns), explosive experts (to set or disarm bombs/traps), mechanics/gunsmiths (to fix and modify your equipment), and doctors/nurses (to heal wounded mercs).
 Each merc has a different price, so you'll need to balance what you can afford vs. what you need.
-Manage the equipment as well.
+You will have to manage the equipment as well.

-If you move into an enemy-held sector, the game moves to combat mode, where you get an over-head slightly-isometric turn-based tactical combat that's based on "action points", which limits the amount of action each merc can perform.
+If you move into an enemy-held sector, the game moves to combat mode, where you get an overhead slightly-isometric turn-based tactical combat that's based on "action points", which limits the number of actions each merc can perform.
 You can do this, or that, but not both.
 The action continues until the sector is no longer contested (either one side got wiped out, or retreated to another sector, or both).

 So to summarize, you need to manage the mercs (and their salary), their equipment (who gets what), arrange for backup (mercs at base) and medical treatment (doctor/nurse) while taking into account their personalities and strengths.
 You also need to manage the strategic aspects as you need to "conquer" each sector and then send enough guards to hold the sector after you retrieve the mercs.
 You manage the money as you need to balance the expenditures (mercs, equipment, guards, natives, etc.) against the income (the trees).
 You also get to manage the tactical aspects of the battle as you decide each move and shot.
 A full complement of mercenary supplies (from revolvers to M-16s, plus bombs, grenades, mines, flak jackets, helmets, and more) are available.

 - "Jagged Alliance: Kampf um Metavira" -- German title

 |The most unjustly underappreciated game of all time.||DOS||Afterburner (496)|